 Plus, due to the soft grow-out, Jordan says you can have your highlights done every few months and just touch up the roots in between.

-If you have lighter hair that's looking a bit ashy, consider venturing into fruit territory—think strawberry blond or golden melon.
+If you have lighter hair that's looking a bit ashy, consider venturing into fruit territory—think strawberry blonde or golden melon.

 David M. Benett/Getty

-"Adding warmth to blond shades in the honey and buttery range gives the skin tone and complexion a youthful glow," says Oon.
+"Adding warmth to blonde shades in the honey and buttery range gives the skin tone and complexion a youthful glow," says Oon.

 Just make sure to head into the salon for a gloss every six weeks or so to keep the reddish hues bright.

-According to celebrity colorist (aka, the father of every cool blonde in L.A.)
-Matt Rez, adding brightness and contrast to the hair is key to looking as youthful as possible.
+According to celebrity colorist Matt Rez (aka the master behind every cool blonde in L.A.), adding brightness and contrast to the hair is key to looking as youthful as possible.